BCM is an independent SEC-registered investment advisory firm. We work primarily with families and individuals to solve their unique financial goals.

 Outside of these situations BCM does NOT provide, share, or sell information to any third-party organization(s).

 What is the Chartered Financial Analyst (CFA) Designation?

 A CFA certificate is one of the highest awards bestowed in the investment industry, and is an internationally recognized and respected designation.
-Furthermore, to receive the Chartered designation, the organization which administers the program, the CFA Institute (formerly known as AIMR – the Association for and Research) also requires an adherence to certain ethical standards and principles.
+Furthermore, to receive the Chartered Financial Analyst designation, the organization which administers the program, the CFA Institute (formerly known as AIMR – the Association for Investment Managementand Research) also requires an adherence to certain ethical standards and principles.
 The coursework for the program is generally considered to be “master’s level” and typically requires several hundred hours of study time per level.
 The failure rate for the level one exam remains around 66%, or nearly two-thirds.
 As of the beginning of 2016, there fewer than 120,000 people worldwide had earned the CFA credential.
-To use the Chartered designation, an individual must first have a bachelor’s degree and three years of practical experience in the investment industry.
+To use the Chartered Financial Analyst designation, an individual must first have a bachelor’s degree and three years of practical experience in the investment industry.
 He or she must then pass a series of three, six-hour examinations.
 Passing these rigorous tests requires a comprehensive understanding of accounting, economics, and portfolio management, as well as successful demonstration of a high level of proficiency in the valuation and analysis of both equityand fixed-income securities.

 What is the Certified Financial Planner (CFP) Designation?